shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

   1. Using tag selector h1{}
   2. Using ID selector #heading{}
 - But in output heading color is of blue and not red
-- The h1 color being red but it's crossed out because the id heading is more specific `When both an ID selector and a tag selector are used in CSS, the ID selector will take precedence over the tag selector.
+- The h1 color being red but it's crossed out because the id heading is more specific <br>
+  `When both an ID selector and a tag selector are used in CSS, the ID selector will take precedence over the tag selector.
 This is because ID selectors have a higher specificity value than tag selectors.`

 this is the one that we see on our web site.